-To be offered federal, state, or institutional funds administered by UWM's Financial Aid Office, you must:
+To be offered federal, state, or institutional funds administered by UWM's Office of Financial Aid Administration, you must:

 - 1. File a FAFSA each year. - 2.
 Be admitted to UWM in a degree-granting program or as an eligible non-degree student. - 3.
 Have a high school diploma or a General Education Development (GED) certificate. - 4.
 Be a U. S. citizen or an eligible non-citizen. - 5.
 Have a valid Social Security Number. - 6.
 Not be in default on a student loan.
 Review your federal loans in your dashboard after logging in at https://studentaid.gov. - 7.
 Not owe an overpayment on any federal (Title IV) aid. - 8.
-Meet the Satisfactory Academic Progress (SAP) Standards as defined by the Financial Aid Office. - 9.
-Not be delinquent on court-ordered child support and/or maintenance (this applies only to State of Wisconsin-controlled grants and funding). - 10.
+Meet the Satisfactory Academic Progress (SAP) Standards as defined by the Office of Financial Aid Administration. - 9.
+Not be delinquent on court-ordered child support and/or maintenance (this applies only to State of Wisconsin-controlled grants). - 10.
 Certify that you will use student aid only for educational purposes. - 11.
 Not be incarcerated.
 Students with criminal convictions have limited eligibility.
-Federal law requires students to inform the Financial Aid Office of their incarceration.
+Federal law requires students to inform the Office of Financial Aid Administration of their incarceration.